kr-matthews/activities-on-this-day/README.md

 # Strava On-This-Day

-This ~is~ will be a single-page application to display your historical activities from Strava, specifically those which were recorded on this day in prior years.
+This ~is~ **will be** a single-page application to display your historical activities from Strava, specifically those which were recorded on this day in prior years.

-Access on GitHub Pages at [https://kr-matthews.github.io/strava-on-this-day](https://kr-matthews.github.io/strava-on-this-day).
+The app is not currently accessible anywhere, but hopefully will be on Netlify later.

 // todo: add screenshot, confirm all links